-The aims of the European Board of Ophthalmology shall be as follows:
+The aims of the European Board of Ophthalmology (E.B.O) shall be as follows:

-The main objective is to guarantee the highest standards of care in the field of ophthalmology in the countries of the E.U., by ensuring that the training of the Ophthalmologist is raised to the highest possible level.
+The main objective is to guarantee the highest standards of care in the field of ophthalmology in the countries that are full or associate members of the U.E.M.S., by ensuring that the training of the Ophthalmologist is raised to the highest possible level.

 This aim shall be achieved by the following means:

 The board shall recommend the standards required for the training of Ophthalmologists as defined by national regulations, and for the maintenance of these standards.